How to round down in Python

 Creating data bins with math.floor()

-You can also use math.floor() for data binning, a common technique for grouping numbers into intervals to create histograms or summarize distributions.
+You can also use math.floor() for data binning, a common technique for grouping continuous numerical data into discrete intervals.

 import math